jolespin/nf-bioinformatics-modules/README.md

-# nf-genomics-modules
+# nf-bioinformatics-modules
-Genomics modules for NextFlow
+Bioinformatics modules for NextFlow